-"13-1-106.
+- "13-1-106.
 Time of opening and closing of polls for all elections -- exceptions.
-(1) Except as provided in subsections (2) and (3), polling Polling places must be open from 7 a.m. to 8 p.m., except that whenever all the registered electors at any poll have voted, the poll may be closed immediately.

-- (2) A polling place having fewer than 400 registered electors must be open from at least noon to 8 p.m. or until all registered electors in any precinct have voted, at which time that precinct in the polling place must be closed immediately. - (3) If an election held under 13-1-104(3) and a school election are conducted in the same polling place, the polling place must be opened and closed at the times set for the school election, as provided in 20-20-106."
+(1) Except as provided in subsections (2) and (3), polling places must be open from 7 a.m. to 8 p.m. - (2) A polling place having fewer than 400 registered electors must be open from at least noon to 8 p.m. or until all registered electors in any precinct have voted, at which time that precinct in the polling place must be closed immediately. - (3) If an election held under 13-1-104(3) and is held on the same day as a school election are and is conducted in the same polling place, the polling place must be opened and closed at the times set for the school election, as provided in